arekbee/freeflora.net/README.md

 - If you don't know if it's working, check: http://www.ipchicken.com

-Please, keep up anonymity in the network and install a Onion Pi!
+Please, keep up anonymity in the network and install an Onion Pi!

 But keep also in mind that correct behaviour in the net is very important.

 Have fun with it!